 Understand | diagnose | change

 Whether you are looking to learn more about paediatric musculoskeletal problems, or are involved in the care of children, then PMM and PMM-Nursing will help you change your clinical practice for the better.
-PMM is free and open to all !
+PMM is free and open to all!

 Normal Variants in Musculoskeletal Development

-Normal variants refer to normal development of the musculoskeletal system, in particular the lower limbs.
+In healthy children there is variation in development of the musculoskeletal system, in particular the lower limbs.
 It is important to know about them as they are a common cause for concern for parents and a frequent reason for consultation.

-Normal variants include leg alignment (knock knees, bow legs), flat feet, out toeing, in toeing or toe walking
+Common variants include leg alignment (knock knees, bow legs), flat feet, out toeing, in toeing or toe walking

-Further information on normal variants is available.
+Further information is available.

 It is noteworthy that pGALS, V-pGALS and pGALSplus tools are assessment aids to prompt further investigations or referrals.
 Other tools are there to support collection of consistent and important information to aid clinical decision making, such as pREMS or the GALLOP Proforma (Gait and Lower Limb Observation of Paediatrics)